0x795E69D8/archeage-mods/esc_menu/README.md

 [google](plugins/google.lua) - find more information [here](../../../tree/main/google_sheets_exporter)
 [hidden_buffs](plugins/hidden_buffs.lua) - allows you to toggle the display of hidden_buffs from the main menu after installing [the appropriate mod](../../../tree/main/hidden_buffs)
 [mail](plugins/mail.lua) - allows you to open the mailbox from the main menu, only lets you read mail and take attachments one-by-one
-[portal](plugins/portal.lua) - allows you to save a teleport to your teleport book (almost) anywhere in the world, open the plugin file for minor configuration options
+[portal](plugins/portal.lua) - allows you to save a teleport to your teleport book (almost) anywhere in the world, open the plugin file for minor configuration options (thanks [Nidoran](https://discord.com/users/168501425909792768))
 [settings](plugins/settings.lua) - adds an advanced settings menu to the main menu that allows you to modify any CryEngine3 variable (that's available in AA and not hard-locked) directly in-game, comes with a Bookmark tab that lets you bookmark commonly used variables and a Console tab that lets you directly query and input variables, similarly to the engine terminal.
 You can find a bunch of variables at the bottom of this page.
 ![Bookmarks tab](https://drive.usercontent.google.com/download?id=1u2tAb4fLF_z75URYiWb56pnjMGjMrPo1)
 ![Console tab](https://drive.usercontent.google.com/download?id=109nBKhR6yIMQkEyWrJ9PEwR8lLDaSUl6)